 In the doctoral program, you will take courses in foreign and second language teaching methodology, second language acquisition, research methods, language assessment, the psychology of language learning, as well as educational psychology and policy.
 You will have the opportunity to conduct individual and team research on current issues in second language teaching and learning and present research findings at major scholarly venues.

-Interested in earning a Teaching English to Speakers of Other Languages (TESOL) certificate?
-Learn more about our 12 credit hour TESOL certificate program here.
+Interested in earning a master's in Teaching English to Speakers of Other Languages (TESOL)?
+Learn more about our online master's in TESOL here.

 In order to meet minimum University admission requirements, applicants must have: